 This wasn’t one of those long lists of lifeless side hustles.

-With true effort, you can really make a good income online using one or more of these five methods!
+With true effort, you can really make a decent side hustle (or even full-time) income online using one or more of these five methods!

 Holla’ at me if you need some inspiration!